 “What’s classic?”
 Eric would demand as he obligingly pulled up his pant leg.

 Though we focused on the car, the beard, and the clothes, everything was fair game.
 We signed him up for reality shows like Tool Academy and asked for his opinions on everything from marriage to The Bachelor to Bret Michaels, and videotaped his responses with our camera phones.
-Within an hour of returning to the office, we’d have the videos up and running on YouTube.
+Within an hour of returning to our respective offices after lunch, we’d have the videos up and running on YouTube.

-The next step was to rebuild his confidence and reassure him that he was a worthy human being that any girl (except for us, ew!) would be lucky to have.
-Unfortunately, Molly and I fell busy with our own lives and this part of our pet project fell to the wayside as we pursued new hobbies like knitting and baking cake pops.
-Besides, Eric is pretty hardy and accustomed to our antics so when we felt certain he had to be at least crying a little bit on the inside, we bypassed the rebuilding phase and the intervention phase – i.e., the Getting Back in the Game phase.
+If you're feeling sorry for Eric or thinking that Molly and I are horrible people, relax, we're getting to the nice part.
+The next step--the nice part--was to rebuild Eric's confidence and reassure him that he was a worthy human being that any girl (except for us, ew!) would be lucky to have.
+Unfortunately, around this time, Molly and I fell busy with our own lives, and so this part of the project fell to the wayside as we pursued new hobbies like knitting and baking cake pops.
+We bypassed the rebuilding phase and went straight into the Getting Back in the Game phase.

 I pitched the idea to him via email: